gelatodigital/docs/guides/fee-payment-options.md

 # Fee payment options

-### Gelato Account
+### Gelato Balance

-Paying transaction fees with the Gelato Account is the easiest.
-Simply deposit any ERC20 tokens that you prefer (only available for Ethereum Mainnet).
-Every time an execution occurs, your Gelato Account will be charged.&#x20;
+Paying transaction fees with the Gelato Balance is the easiest.
+Simply deposit some tokens of the network you're on.
+Every time an execution occurs, your Gelato Balance will be used to pay for the gas and Gelato fees.&#x20;